 Utilize a Variable to Pause the Timer

 Now is where things start getting fun!
-We’re going to utilize a Toggle Variable trigger to stop the timer when the learner chooses to pause the timer.
-First, create a True/False Variable and name it Q2TimerStart.
-This variable will have an initial value of False because it is FALSE that the timer has started when the slide begins.
+We’re going to utilize a toggle variable trigger to stop the timer when the learner chooses to pause the timer.
+First, create a True/False variable and name it something like “Q2TimerStart.”
+We’ll start with an initial value of False for this variable because we feel it makes the most sense to say: FALSE, the timer has not started when the slide opens.

 When will it be True that the timer has started?
 When the user clicks the button!
-This is where the Toggle Variable trigger comes in.
-You may recall our introducing the “=NotAssignment” (aka Toggle) trigger in a previous BLOG ENTRY.
-Here, we will use the same concept to help us stop the timer variable from counting down when the user clicks the button.
+This is where the toggle variable trigger comes in.
+You may recall our introducing the “=NotAssignment” (aka Toggle) trigger in a previous blog entry.
+Here, we’ll use the same concept to help us stop the timer variable from counting down when the user selects the button.

-On the base layer, select the Start Button and add a trigger to adjust the Q2TimerStart variable to “=NotAssignment” when the user clicks.
+On the base layer, add a new trigger to adjust/set the Q2TimerStart variable to “=NotAssignment” when the user selects the button.

-This trigger will switch the variable from False to True the first time it is clicked then from True to False when it’s clicked again (and so on).
-Notice that this is similar to the functionality of the Selected state on the button?
+This trigger will switch the variable from False to True the first time it’s selected, then from True to False when selected again (and so forth).
+Notice that this toggle behavior is similar to the functionality of the Selected state on our button?

 Alert the Learner When Time’s Up!